The Truth About Baked Beans: An Edible History of New England

 Free

-will bring smiles and a hunger for popular foods when Meg Muckenhoupt talks about the history of New England’s food, immigration, tourism, and how ideas about identity have shaped our menus from 1825 to today.
+Meg Muckenhoupt will bring smiles—and a hunger for popular foods—during her discussion about the history of New England’s food, immigration, tourism, and how ideas about identity have shaped our menus from 1825 to today.

 Her presentation will cap the Society’s Annual Meeting, including elections of Directors and reports from Society officers.